UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 - Destroy all shop-slots after LEVEL-10.
 This prevents the player ruining the game for themselves. https://www.reddit.com/r/balatro/comments/1g0o0ax/wow_not_caring_about_the_endless_mode_made_the/

+- Juice/Feedback when the point requirement is breached!!!!
+If the player goes above the point quota, we should play a satisfying sound, play a cool animation, and just make it JUICY and satisfying.
+(Idk what to do, just make it SATISFYING! :D)

+- Erik Idea:
+Chest items spawn near your plot and if you don't get a slot under them in a couple rounds, they disappear.
+The way we would implement them in practice is to make the chests STICKY, and put them on a DOOMED-4 slot or something
+^^^^ Make it part of the worldgen even?
+--------->
+OLI FINALIZED:
+Islands that are 3 or bigger: Spawn golden slots.
+Islands that are exactly 1 in size: Spawns a sticky-chest item (on a null slot)

 - Change one-ball tutorial-text: